MariaRiosNavarro/bank-app/README.md

 );
 ```

-3 - In any component where you want to access the global state, import and use your `useAppContext()` to get the context (curly brackets!).If you only need the state and not the setter, you can import only this state.:
+3 - In any component where you want to access the global state, import and use your `useAppContext()` to get the context (curly brackets!).
+If you only need the state and not the setter, you can use the state:

 ```jsx
 import React from "react";